KUFO

 KUFO (970 AM) is a commercial radio station licensed to Portland, Oregon.
-The station, owned by Alpha Media, calls itself "Freedom 970" and airs a talk radio format.
-KUFO's offices and studios are on Southwest 5th Avenue in Portland.
+The station, owned by Connoisseur Media, calls itself "Freedom 970" and airs a conservative talk radio format.
+KUFO's offices and studios are on Southwest 5th Avenue in Portland, while the transmitter is located in Portland's West Hills.

-The transmitter is in Portland's West Hills off SW Barnes Road.
-KUFO broadcasts with 5,000 watts around the clock.
-By day, the signal is non-directional, but at night, KUFO uses a directional antenna to protect other stations on AM 970.

 Programming

-KUFO features mostly nationally syndicated talk shows, including Brian Kilmeade, Dave Ramsey, Sean Hannity, Mark Levin, Todd Starnes, Red Eye Radio and Lars Larson, who is also heard on co-owned 101.1 KXL-FM.
-Weekends feature shows on money, home improvement, real estate and food.
-Syndicated weekend shows include Beyond the Beltway with Bruce DuMont.
+KUFO features mostly nationally syndicated talk shows, including Brian Kilmeade, Dave Ramsey, Sean Hannity, Mark Levin, Dana Loesch and Lars Larson, who is also heard on co-owned 101.1 KXL-FM.
+Weekends feature shows on money, health, cars and guns.
+Syndicated weekend hosts include Guy Benson, Ben Ferguson, Jason Chaffetz and Bret Baier.
 Some weekend shows are paid brokered programming.
 Most hours begin with world and national news from Fox News Radio.

 The station previously aired Portland State Vikings college football and basketball games and Portland Steel Arena Football League games.
-Some of those teams are now heard on co-owned sports station AM 750 KXTG.
+Some of those teams are now heard on co-owned sports station KXTG 750 AM.

 History

-Early Years
+Early years

-KUFO was first licensed, with the randomly assigned call letters KQP, on April 12, 1922 to the Blue Diamond Electric Company in Hood River, Oregon.
-KQP moved to Portland in the fall of 1925, making it one of the city's oldest radio stations.
-It made its Portland debut broadcast on November 9, 1925, from a studio in the Portland Hotel that was connected by private telephone line to the transmitter located "one mile north of Sylvan".
-In April 1926 the station was acquired by the Portland News, which changed the call sign to KOIN and moved the station's studios to the New Heathman Hotel.
-KOIN was a CBS Radio Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+KUFO is among Oregon's earliest radio stations, receiving its first license on April 12, 1922.
+It was given the randomly assigned call letters KQP, awarded to the Blue Diamond Electric Company in Hood River, Oregon.

+KQP moved to Portland in the fall of 1925.
+It made its Portland debut broadcast on November 9, 1925.
+It broadcast from a studio in the Portland Hotel that was connected by private telephone line to the transmitter located "one mile north of Sylvan".
+In April 1926 the station was acquired by the Portland News, which changed the call sign to KOIN.
+The station's studios were moved to the New Heathman Hotel.

+FM and TV stations

+KOIN was an affiliate of the CBS Radio Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 It was also an affiliate of the Don Lee Network, based on the West Coast.
 In March 1941, KOIN moved from 940 kHz to 970 kHz, following the enactment of the North American Regional Broadcasting Agreement (NARBA).

 In 1948, KOIN added an FM station, KOIN-FM, which today is co-owned 101.1 KXL-FM.
 KOIN-FM mostly simulcast the AM station until the late 1960s, when it began airing classical music in the evening.
 In 1953, KOIN put a TV station on the air, Channel 6 KOIN-TV.
 Because KOIN Radio was a CBS Radio affiliate, KOIN-TV carried CBS TV shows.